slint-ui/slint/README.md

 Slint is a toolkit to efficiently design, develop and deploy responsive apps on any screen.
 Frontends built with Slint can be easily integrated with backends written in different programming languages such as C/C++, Rust, and JavaScript.
 Slint is developed by SixtyFPS GmbH together with the community.
 We invite you to use Slint and be part of its community.

-## Design Goals

-We use the following design goals as a guide when developing Slint

- - **Scalable**: Run on any screen connected to a device, from desktop computers to low end embedded systems.
- - **Lightweight**: Fit into a few hundred kilobytes of RAM and require little processing power.
- - **Intuitive**: Both developers and designers should feel productive and enjoy the design and development process.
-   The APIs should be consistent and easy to use, no matter the target language.
- - **Native**: Slint apps should match the users' expectations of a native application.
-Various target platforms such as embedded devices, desktops, mobile and web should be supported so that both the user and the developer feel comfortable on their platform of choice.

 ## Get Started

 Check the [online demos](#demos-running-in-webassembly-simulation) or